Phew/jellyfin-rpc/README.md

 ```

 Note: Official Discord clients may ignore URLs for Rich Presence images.
 If images don't appear, switch to pre-uploaded assets using the AssetKeyPrefix option in the plugin settings.

+### CLI UX niceties

+- Clears the terminal on start and shows a simple header
+- Prints the current title/genres/time-left only when playback starts or the item changes (stays quiet between polls)
+- Updates the terminal window title to the current item

 ## Security Notes